MeliorAI/kuberay-helm/README.md

 ### Adding as a Helm repo

+1. Setup github pages to publish docs folder as github pages (you can use a different name, just substitue later)

-1. Package the helm repo as .tgz (using helm package):
+2. Package the helm repo as .tgz (using helm package):
     ```bash
     helm package helm-chart/ray-cluster -d docs/
     ```

-2. Include an index.yaml:
+3. Include an index.yaml:
     ```bash
     # https://<YOUR_ORG_OR_USERNAME>.github.io/<REPO_NAME>
     helm repo index docs/ --url https://raw.githubusercontent.com/josemarcosrf/lint-worker-kuberay-helm/experiment/lint-ray-worker/docs